kalenwallin/RapRPG/README.md

 ## Contributing
 Pull requests are more than welcome.
 Feel free to contribute or fork the project for your own needs.

+## Special Thanks to Lume and Nathan Kolbas
+- Nathan Kolbas inspired me to document my bot
+- Lume inspired me to make this bot